mathpn/llm-docsmith/README.md

 # llm-docsmith

-Generate Python docstrings automatically with LLM and syntax trees.
+Generate Python docstrings automatically with LLM and syntax trees and git integration.

+Blog post with background on the first release [here](https://mathpn.com/posts/llm-docsmith/).

 ## Installation